OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 #### Remediation
 * ATS should always be activated and only be deactivated under certain circumstances.
 * If the application connects to a defined number of domains that the application owner controls, then configure the servers to support the ATS requirements and opt-in for the ATS requirements within the app.
-In the following example, `example.com` is owned by the applicaiton owner and ATS is enabled for that domain.
+In the following example, `example.com` is owned by the application owner and ATS is enabled for that domain.
 ```
 <key>NSAppTransportSecurity</key>
 <dict>